 First Do No Harm

-Naturopaths use therapies that are minimally invasive and minimize the risk of harmful side effects, using the least force necessary to help the body heal.
+Naturopathic Doctors use therapies that are minimally invasive and minimize the risk of harmful side effects, using the least force necessary to help the body heal.

 The Healing Power of Nature

-Naturopaths recognize that the body has inherent wisdom.
+Naturopathic Doctors recognize that the body has inherent wisdom.
 Given the right tools and facilitation of the healing process, the body can return to health.

 Treat the Whole Person

-Naturopaths believe in whole-person health, supporting the physical, mental, emotional and spiritual aspects of every client.
+Naturopathic Doctors believe in whole-person health, supporting the physical, mental, emotional and spiritual aspects of every client.

-The naturopathic approach emphasizes prevention of disease by assessing risk factors, heredity, and susceptibility of disease, and encouraging appropriate interventions that support life-long health.
+Naturopathic Doctors emphasizes prevention of disease by assessing risk factors, heredity, and susceptibility of disease, and encouraging appropriate interventions that support life-long health.